jiggey1/JPunish/README.md

 JPunish is a graphical way to punish a member on your server.
 This means it has a GUI to Ban, Kick, Mute or Freeze a member.

 JPunish is simply a faster way to ban, kick or mute someone.
 It simply brings up a GUI with custom reasons.
 When the item is selected, it runs the command.
-For example: If you select "Malicious Hacks" on the menu, it will run the command "/ban {player_name} {duration} {reason}".
+For example: If you select "Malicious Hacks" on the menu, it will run the command "/ban {player_name} {reason} {duration}".

 ## What's the point?
 This plugin is primarily meant for bigger servers who have many players violating the same rules.
 Whether it be PVP Hacks, ban evading, spam, etc. This plugin